Johnproy/Assignment2/README.md

 1. The feature file can be regenerated with, `python detect_perm_invariant_v21.py`.
 2. Make sure the provided files are present, official/target_model/weights.safetensors and official/suspect_models/.
-3. Once feature file is generated, run the script using `python ensemble_v49.py` (follow step 6 onwards)
+3. Once feature file is generated, run the script using `python ensemble_v49.py` and please follow from step 6 above.